After-Hours or Weekend Emergencies

 How often does my pet need a Rabies vaccination?

 The first Rabies shot your pet receives is good for 1 year.
-Subsequent canine Rabies vaccinations immunize your pet for 1- 3 years depending upon the vaccine your dog receives.
-Dogs are required by Illinois State Law to be vaccinated against Rabies.
+Subsequent canine Rabies vaccinations immunize your pet for 1 - 3 years depending upon the vaccine your dog receives.
+Dogs are required by Georgia State Law to be vaccinated against Rabies.
 For cats, we use feline-exclusive rabies vaccines which are good for 1 year.

 What is heartworm protection and how many months should my pet be on heartworm prevention medication?